-For ELL, ESL or TESOL teacher endorsement in North Dakota, as well as in Wisconsin Credit/Core Department Program other states.
-Institutions credit hours Governance Emphasis University of Wisconsin- Madison 33/12 English M.A. in English with a specialization in Applied English Linguistics Offers complimentary Certificate in TESOL (9 credits) University of 36/33 for Department College of General Wisconsin River Falls M.A. in TESOL of English Arts and Sciences TESOL Other options: M.A. with Teaching License, Teaching License in TESOL, Graduate Certificate for Professional Development Denortment College of Crachesta University of Wisconsin Milwaukee 21/15 Department of Linguistics College of Letters and Sciences Graduate Certificate in TESOL.
+Wisconsin Institutions Credit/Core credit hours Department Program Governance For ELL, ESL or TESOL teacher endorsement in North Dakota, as well as in other states.
+Curricular Emphasis University of Wisconsin- Madison 33/12 English M.A. in English with a specialization in Applied English Linguistics Offers complimentary Certificate in TESOL (9 credits) University of Wisconsin River Falls 36/33 for M.A. in TESOL Other options: M.A. with Teaching License, Teaching License in TESOL, Graduate Certificate for Professional Development Departmen t of English College of Arts and Sciences Genera l TESOL University of Wisconsin Milwaukee 21/15 Departmen t of Linguistics College of Letters and Sciences Graduate Certificate in TESOL.
 Designed to meet the needs of graduate non-degree students or graduate students concurrently enrolled in